delabassee/java-lab/lab10-instanceof.md

 git checkout -f lab10
 ```

-Chek those 2 new classes. `AgendaService.java` introduces a new "/sessions" endpoint that returns the details of the sessions.
+Check those 2 new classes. `AgendaService.java` introduces a new "/sessions" endpoint that returns the details of the sessions.
 The sessions are stored in `AgendaRepository.java` using a simple `List<Session>`.
 The `Session` type has been introduced in Lab 8, it is a sealed abstract class that can only be extended by a given set of classes (check Lab 8 for details).

 Build and test the application, `curl {public_ip}:8080/sessions`